openstack/swift/doc/source/overview_auth.rst

 Users with the Keystone role defined in ``reseller_admin_role`` (``ResellerAdmin`` by default) can operate on any account.
-The auth system sets the request environ reseller_request to True if a request is coming from an user with this role.
+The auth system sets the request environ reseller_request to True if a request is coming from a user with this role.
 This can be used by other middlewares.

 --------------
 Extending Auth